ahmetsaimyilmaz/CaseStudyAmadeus/README.md

 ## RESTful Service
 The API adheres to REST principles, making it easy to interact with other systems.
 It is implemented in Java using the Spring Boot framework.

-Authentication
+## Authentication
 The application includes an authentication structure to verify user identity and authorize access.
+I have only left "/api/ucuslar/ucusbul" to be public so that users can search through their desired flights.
+Anything else is secured by basic auth which wants admin for username and admin for password.
+Because anything besides looking for flight information includes of CRUD operations which needs to be protected.

 ## Scheduled Background Jobs
 A scheduled background job runs every 5 minutes to fetch flight information from a mock third-party API and stores it in the database.